Exhibitions

 Curated by Mayda Tirado and Amanda Castell

 Lineages offered a multilayered meditation on ancestry, presence, and reinvention.
 It posed enduring questions—what does it mean to speak of lineage, of ancestry, of descent?
 Is it a burden, a continuity, a scar, a myth?
-Through photography, performance, and symbolic portraiture, the artists revealed how identity *was shaped—claimed, questioned, and transformed—*across generations
+Through photography, performance, and symbolic portraiture, the artists revealed how identity *was shaped—claimed, questioned, and transformed—*across generations.

 READ MORE